 Using the selected parameters, there should be a noticeable difference in how many were able to buy/sell their third unit in the demand-surge in the Demand-Surge games.
 This opens up conversations about how additional units were supplied to the market because buyers started to bid more for each unit.
 Of course, it is also useful to focus on the transaction prices and how behavior adjusts to converge to a new equilibrium price when there is a shift in demand.

 Thus, through altering one parameter, we can create a simple and yet immersive environment for our students to live through a narrative and learn and appreciate to think like an economist.
 All of human history is told in stories and our brains are wired for narrative.
 The stories we tell ourselves and each other, as well as those told to us, create a framework for how we understand the way the world works.
-MobLab uses games to create immersive and interactive environments for you to easily pair with a contemporary story.
+MobLab uses interactive economics games to create immersive environments for you to easily pair with a contemporary story.
 This will make your economic lessons stick way beyond the classroom.

 Would you like to learn more?
 Get in touch with our team.
 Click here to schedule a one-on-one demo meeting.